siva-tcs/AI_Financial_Inclusion/README.md

 1. Using AI for financial inclusion
 <br>
 <b>Problem Statement</b>
- Getting loans without credit history is difficult.
-Often Banks turn back not taking correct judgement on giving loans to deserved person.
-How do we judge if a person has no credit history but credit worthy
+ Assistance needed for elderly users who needs to be get automatic assistance to get digital services with confidence

  How to solve
  1. Acquire releavant social data
- 2. Score based on social data come up with credit worthiness score
+ 2. Score based on social data come up with assistance needed

 Approach
 Use AI